 Yes, he was her third coach in three years (to go with three caddies in the same time) so when she split with Oh, there was a Ko template story waiting to be filled with obligatory acid-tongued nonsense from former coach David Leadbetter.

-Swinging Bai: 13yo Kiwi prodigy with golfing greatness in his sights
+Child prodigy: The 13yo Kiwi golfer with Tiger Woods in his sights

 Rattue: The All Blacks ruining their World Cup chances